Sha’Carri Richardson to miss Olympic 100 after failed drug test

 Her case is the latest in a number of doping-related embarrassments for U.S. track team.
 Among those banned for the Olympics are the reigning world champion at 100 meters, Christian Coleman, who is serving a suspension for missing tests, and the American record holder at 1,500 and 5,000 meters, Shelby Houlihan, who tested positive for a performance enhancer she blamed on tainted meat in a burrito.

-Now, Richardson is ou, as well, denying the Olympics of a much-hyped race and an electric personality.
+Now, Richardson is out, as well, denying the Olympics of a much-hyped race and an electric personality.
 Richardson raced with flowing orange hair at the trials and long fingernails.

 “To put on a face and go out in front of the world and hide my pain, who am I to tell you how to cope when you’re dealing with pain and struggles you’ve never had to experience before?”
 Richardson said.